caesar933/Review_App_Project/README.md

 Running the project

 In order to run the project you need to start a local server with the port set to 8000 using python (link: http://localhost:8000 ).
 You can run the link in any web browser.
+The Maps API used was the one from MapBox due to the fact that is free to use.